-Maritza Dominguez Braswell, Board Member
+Maritza Dominguez Braswell, Board Chair

 Maritza is a Partner at the national law firm Fox Rothschild LLP.
 She concentrates on commercial litigation including multibillion-dollar finance cases as well as prosecuting and defending mid-sized contract disputes and tort claims.
 Maritza has litigated high-stakes cases for Fortune 100 companies, professional sports franchises, cannabis investors, large-scale developers and public entities.